non-npc/OllamaLLMPythonInterface/README.md

 ## Project Goals

 Save code blocks to files in a convenient manner.
-The use case for the application is someone who wants to generate applications and save the code blocks locally.
+The use case for the "Ollama LLM Python Interface" is someone who wants to generate code and save the results locally.
-This saves the user from having to manually copy and paste.
+This saves the user from having to manually copy and paste each resulting code block.

 ## Features